Speakers for the 2018 SGV Water Forum

 Before coming to Metropolitan in 1987, Arakawa worked for the California Department of Water Resources (DWR) in Sacramento for seven years.
 For DWR he conducted studies regarding the San Francisco Bay-Delta estuary.
 He is a registered engineer in California.
 He is a graduate of Loyola Marymount University in Los Angeles with a degree in civil engineering.

 Meteorologist, NBC4 Southern California

 David Biggar is a meteorologist for NBC4 Southern California.
-He can been seen during NBC4 News at 11 a.m. and the weekend morning news “Today in L.A.”
+He can be seen during NBC4 News at 11 a.m. and the weekend morning news “Today in L.A.”